Covariant phase space analysis of Lanczos-Lovelock gravity with boundaries: Canonical ensemble derivation

 where the last term is finite because $\mathbf{T}_1^{(k)}$ diverges as $1/\norm{\xi}$ at the horizon, but the Euclidean circle length shrinks to zero at the same rate.
 Explicitly, for a spherically symmetric and static spacetime, one gets

 so that the corresponding entropy reduces to the Bekenstein law

 It thus appear that we can freely change the entropy of the system without altering its physics, but this conclusion seems absurd!
 We now provide some arguments as to why the previous redefinition of the action is not harmless as it seems.
 First of all, we can easily see that there exists a $\mathbf{T}^{(1)}$ too, which, if removed from the bulk Lagrangian, would lead to a system with zero entropy.
 Second, modifying the action as suggested requires to partially break covariance, introducing anomalies for diffeomorphisms generated by vector fields that do not commute with $\xi$.
 While possible, we believe that this should be allowed only at the level of effective descriptions as to not break fundamental covariance.
-Furthermore, the new action $I'_E$ does not have a saddle point on the black hole geometry because it is not stationary against changes in the horizon radius (which is not fixed in the canonical ensemble).
+Furthermore, the black hole boundary conditions that remove the conical singularity seem to be incompatible with the extremization procedure or, alternatively, imposing~\eqref{eq.noconicalsing} makes so that the new action is not stationary against changes in the horizon radius (which is not fixed in the canonical ensemble).
 Indeed, one can compute that

 which does not generically vanishes.
 Let us make a final comment.
 In order for the first law to be preserved, entropy cannot be modified unless the Hawking temperature is modified too.
 It is known that, in Horndeski theories of gravity, the speed of gravitons is affected by the non-minimal coupling between the scalar field and the background metric, entailing the need to modify the temperature which enters in the first law.